llaske/sugarizer/README.md

 # Sugarizer Application

-Sugarizer Application is a cross-platform application for installing on any GNU+Linux, Windows, Mac OS, Android or iOS device.
+Sugarizer Application is a cross-platform application for installation on any GNU+Linux, Windows, Mac OS, Android or iOS device.

 To run **Sugarizer Application on Android**, download it on [Google Play](https://play.google.com/store/apps/details?id=org.olpc_france.sugarizer), [Amazon Store](http://www.amazon.com/gp/product/B00NKK7PZA) or [F-Droid](https://f-droid.org/repository/browse/?fdid=org.olpc_france.sugarizer).

-Sugarizer on Android is also available as a launcher to replace the current launcher of your device so you could launch native Android applications from Sugarizer.
-You could download this Sugarizer version on [Google Play](https://play.google.com/store/apps/details?id=org.olpc_france.sugarizeros).
+Sugarizer on Android is also available as a launcher to replace the current launcher of your device so you can launch native Android applications from Sugarizer.
+You can download this Sugarizer version on [Google Play](https://play.google.com/store/apps/details?id=org.olpc_france.sugarizeros).

-You could also build yourself the Sugarizer Application APK using instruction below.
+You could also build yourself the Sugarizer Application APK using the instructions below.

 <a href="https://play.google.com/store/apps/details?id=org.olpc_france.sugarizer">![](images/googleplay.png)</a>
 <a href="http://www.amazon.com/gp/product/B00NKK7PZA">![](images/amazonstore.png)</a>